byu-oit/web-cdn/README.md

 created.

 1. Create a new CloudFormation stack using [account-and-iam.yml](.aws-infrastructure/account-and-iam.yml) as the template.
-Be sure to give the stack a name and specify the required parameters.
+Give the stack a name of `web-community-cdn-account` and specify other parameters.
+The CDNName parameter should be "web-community-cdn".
 2. Create a new Route 53 Hosted Zone with a URL matching the URL in the [handel-codepipeline.yml](handel-codepipeline.yml) file.
 3. Create a new ACM certificate in the us-east-1 region for the URL used in step two.
 On the "Validation" step, expand